 Carlos Alberto Botero, aka “Don Carlos”, bought Frugy, a small fruit processing factory located in Manizales in the Department of Caldas, in 1994.
 Back then, Frugy employed no more than seven people and catered to the local market only.
 Don Carlos recalls with a smile his first experience with exportation.
 In 1998 he and a few other local entrepreneurs pooled their respective produce in order to fill up a single container en route to the USA.
 “We had to seal our shipment of blackberries really tight so that they would not taste like the fish that was traveling in the same container!”, Don Carlos laughs.
 Today, Frugy employs 58 people and exports three to four containers a month, or about 20 tonnes, to Europe, Chile, Panama, Australia and Guadeloupe.

-But Frugy’s international clients increasingly request organic fruit pulp and are willing to pay up to 25% more than for the non-organic product.
+But Frugy’s international clients increasingly request organic fruit pulp and are willing to pay up to 25% more.
 Unfortunately, the production of organic fruits in Colombia is unable to keep up with the demand.
 Frugy sources fruits from about 30 providers, including several farmer associations, in a region comprising the south of Antioquia, the North of Tolima, Caldas and Risaralda.
-At the beginning of the project, none of the producers was certified and analyses revealed important traces of chemicals in most of the harvest.
+At the beginning of the project, none of the producers was certified and analyses revealed that there was room to improve the post-harvest processes.

 Today, Frugy employs 58 people – including 6 persons with disability – and exports three to four containers a month.

 The excessive use of chemical pesticides is a serious issue in tropical regions where plant pests thrive, and farmers spray all-purpose pesticides in desperate attempts to save their crops.
 However, by working with farmers to improve their agricultural practices, the project managed to significantly reduce traces of chemicals in fruit pulp.